Rural veterinary practice

 In the twentieth century, every farming village in Brabant had mutual cattle insurance.
 The cooperative insurance covered the loss of cattle.
 This so called 'fund' covered not only animals that had died, but also ill or wounded animals that had to be disposed of because treating the animal was either pointless or not financially wise.

 Around 1960, farms in the province of Noord-Brabant were still mixed and small-scale with two to six dairy cows and a few calves; two or three sows and a few fattening pigs, a few dozen chickens and a vegetable garden.
 This was the livelihood of families with ten or more children.
 Back then, the death of a cow meant a huge loss.
 There were a lot more farmers than there are now and they jointly shared such losses.
 But the farms expanded and focussed more and more on a single species of animal.
-In the eighties, dairy farms had an average of forty cows; that number had risen to ninety or a hundred around the year 2015.
+In the eighties, dairy farms had an average of forty cows; that number had risen to eighty-nine around the year 2015.
 And so the loss of a single cow carried less and less weight.
 And there were fewer and fewer farmers left among which to share losses.
 This meant the beginning of the end of the mutual cattle insurance.
 Today, in the twenty-first century, farmers only have insurance for calamities, such as losing half the herd to fire.
 It takes a large company to cover losses of that kind.
 The fund in Berlicum and Den Dungen served its purpose until the outbreak of foot and mouth disease in 2001.